steve1066d/devore.tubs/service.md

 value with a decimal point if it is .5 or over.
 So 100.2 will show as "100" and 100.6 will show as "100."

+#### PP8  Additional service flags.
+1 = Two Speed Board
+There are some boards that has 3 relays instead of two that are ment to work with a two speed pump.
+This can enabled by using this flag.

+2 = European Board
+Indicates that the board is a European board that uses 220v.

+4 = Flash heat LED when setting
+This will flash the heat LED while the set temperature is displayed

-#### PP8 Mode
+#### PP9 Mode
 This does not need to be edited, as it can be changed with the documented commands
     00 = Startup in normal mode
     01 = Startup in economy mode
     02 = Startup in overnight mode

-#### PP9 Wi-Fi mode
+#### PP10 Wi-Fi mode
 See Wi-Fi notes for details

-#### P10 Microcontroller temperature adjustment
-This can be used to adjust the temperature reported in the diagnostic info to more accurately reflect the actual temperature.
-Decrease this value if the temperature is to high, increase it if it is too low.
-The units are degrees Celsius.
+#### PP11 Jets minutes
+The number of minutes to run the jets when the jet button is pressed.

+#### PP12 Lights minutes
+The minutes to run the lights with the lights button is pressed.

 ### Alternate Buttons